crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

   * Integrated in OpenBSD (security-focused).
 * **Use Case:** Powerful BSD firewall with clean syntax for servers/networks.
 More advanced than iptables, used in BSD-based firewalls.
 Originally from OpenBSD, now also in FreeBSD and others, BSD license.
 CLI based macOS built-in Unix firewall.
-PF handles high traffic efficiently (better than iptables in some cases).

 **ipfw**: Older BSD firewall, mostly replaced by PF.
 Found in FreeBSD (and older macOS versions), BSD license.
 OS/platform: FreeBSD, macOS (legacy)